peterleimbach/TestNightscoutDockerUbuntuServer22.04LTS/readme.md

 During the text based setup process I
 1. asked to add the OpenSsh server as I used it via another Linux box as frontend.
-2. did not select any special components to be added - especially not the docker runtime as this was not wokring as I checked later!
+2. did not select any special components to be added - especially not the docker runtime as this was not working as I checked later!

 # setup docker on Ubuntu server